yuukiii/es-cqrs-axon/README.md

 ```
 sh ./create-docker-image.sh
 ```
-After all builds are completed, you can see docker images
+After all builds are completed, you can see docker images by running the command

 ```
 docker images